ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/setup_sensors_gz.md

 </link>
 ```

-In the code snippet above we set the sensor values of camera_link to the simulated depth camera’s properties and configure the sensor such that it will publish sensor_msgs/Image and `sensor_msgs/PointCloud2` messages to /depth_camera/image_raw\` and `/depth_camera/points` topics respectively.
+In the code snippet above we set the sensor values of camera_link to the simulated depth camera's properties and configure the sensor such that it will publish sensor_msgs/Image and `sensor_msgs/PointCloud2` messages to /depth_camera/image_raw\` and `/depth_camera/points` topics respectively.

 ### Updating Bridge Config